SamSamhuns/manp/README.md

 ## Developer instructions

--   To add documentation for other Python modules, a txt file with the name of the module in question should be added to the `manp/data/modules` folder and the project should be recompiled.
+-   To add documentations manually, txt files with the name of the module in question should be added to the `SOURCE_DIR` folder and the project should be recompiled.

--   To add function documentations, txt files with the name of the function in question should be similarly added to `manp/data/std_functions` folder and the project be recompiled.

--   To change the `.txt` documentation files inside `manp/data/` back to normal text format, run `./raw_string_to_text data`.
+-   To change documentation or source code files back to normal text format, run `./raw_string_to_text data`.

 ### Contributions